pola-rs/polars/docs/source/user-guide/expressions/lists-and-arrays.md

 --8<-- "python/user-guide/expressions/lists.py:array-example"
 ```

-The example above shows how to use the parameter `schema_overrides` to specify that the columns “bit_flags” and “tic_tac_toe” have the data type `Array`, parametrised by the data type of the elements contained within and by the shape of each array.
+The example above shows how to specify that the columns “bit_flags” and “tic_tac_toe” have the data type `Array`, parametrised by the data type of the elements contained within and by the shape of each array.

 In general, Polars does not infer that a column has the data type `Array` for performance reasons, and defaults to the appropriate variant of the data type `List`.
 In Python, an exception to this rule is when you provide a NumPy array to build a column.